-UAW president: Union monitoring FCA-GM merger talks
+UAW president: Union monitoring FCA-GM merger reports

 Detroit — United Auto Workers President Dennis Williams said Thursday the union is monitoring reports of a potential merger between Fiat Chrysler Automobiles NV and General Motors Co., but he doesn't believe it will affect upcoming contract negotiations.

 "Any time a CEO makes a comment, the UAW starts researching what they're saying and what the value is," Williams told reporters during a roundtable Thursday at Solidarity House in Detroit.
 "We'll continue to monitor it.
 I don't think it has an impact on our bargaining."